 Your first step in the hunt for global health insurance should involve narrowing down your options to three or four insurance providers.
 These providers should be reliable, accessible, and have flexible coverage options that fit your lifestyle and requirements.

-Husband and wife duo Inez and James Cooper founded William Russell in 1992 to provide extensive insurance options for expatriates, with a strong focus on life and health insurance.
+Husband and wife duo Inez and James Cooper founded William Russell (read our full review) in 1992 to provide extensive insurance options for expatriates, with a strong focus on life and health insurance.
 The company focuses on providing international services as a core business unit, setting it apart from other large health insurers that offer international health insurance plans as an additional service.

 An independently owned and operated company, William Russell offers health insurance in over 160 countries and provides individual, family, and business plans.
 It focuses on providing high-quality products and services instead of racing to improve the bottom line.
 The result is an insurance provider that offers benefits such as: